eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

-This setting controls for how long endpoints discovered via a Cloud discovery service will survive after the discovery service disappeared, allowing reconnect without loss of data when the discovery service restarts (or another instance takes over).
+This setting controls for how long endpoints discovered via a Cloud discovery service will survive after the discovery service disappears, allowing reconnection without loss of data when the discovery service restarts (or another instance takes over).

 Valid values are finite durations with an explicit unit or the keyword 'inf' for infinity.
 Recognised units: ns, us, ms, s, min, hr, day.